PJayB/Quake/readme.txt

 Happy 20th Birthday, Quake.

 I have added support for more resolution modes, enabling 4K support.
 This version also behaves correctly on high-DPI monitors.

-To run at 4K, run with '-width 4096 -height 2160' (or whatever your native resolution is.)

-If you are running the built executable, make sure to drop it in your Quake directory.
-If you are running from Visual Studio:
+To build, you will need Visual Studio 2015 and Windows 8.1 or higher.
+* Load WinQuake_v14.sln,
 * Build Release GL,
 * Set your Project Properties > Debugging > Working directory to your Quake installation directory,
-* Set the Command Arguments as specified above.
+* Set the Command Arguments to '-width 4096 -height 2160' (or whatever your native resolution is,)
+* Run.

+If you are running the built executable, make sure to drop it in your Quake directory.

 This source code is cloned from Azariens' SoftQuake port: https://github.com/Azarien/SoftQuake